 Silver salmon, also called coho salmon, is part of the Pacific salmon family.
-When compared to other fish in the salmon family, it is the in-between salmon.
-It's not too big, not too small.
-It's fatty, but not the fattiest.
-It's firm, but not the firmest.
+When compared to other fish in the salmon family, it is the "in-between salmon".
+It's not too big but not too small.
+It's fatty but not the fattiest.
+It's firm but not the firmest.
 And finally, it's pricey, but not nearly the priciest salmon you can buy.

-Most silver salmons are between 8 to 12 pounds, although there are records of silver salmons that have been caught that weigh over 30 pounds, although this is rare.
+Most silver salmons weight between eight to 12 pounds, although there are records of rare silver salmons that have been caught weighing over 30 pounds.
 Their meat, like most salmon, is an orange/pink color.
 It gets this color from the krill they eat at sea.
 A coho will not be as orangey-red as a sockeye or a king.
 It will be about the same color as a farmed Atlantic salmon.

 Buying Coho Salmon

 This type of salmon is usually available in stores during the months of July to October.
 You will likely find silver salmon available fresh and frozen, headed, gutted, and sold in a variety of cuts.
 Coho salmon has a mild flavor and a medium firm texture when compared to other types of salmon.
 You can use silvers in any typical salmon recipe.
 When buying, look for fresh, firm-looking fish that appears moist.
 Moisture is a good indicator of freshness; avoid any fish that appears dried out.
 Also, avoid any fish with brown spots, cloudy eyes, or areas where the skin has started to brown or curl up.

 Silver salmon have less fat than sockeyes or kings, but more than pinks or chum salmon.
 This means a coho can dry out faster than the other species, making coho salmon an ideal fish to poach.
 Their relatively low-fat content benefits from this gentle cooking method, which keeps it moist.